Failure Mode and Effect Analysis (FMEA)

 Where did FMEA start?

-FMEA was first applied by the US Military Service in the 1940s, then by the space industry to prepare for the Apollo Moon Mission in the 1960s with objective of avoiding issues on small sample sizes of very expensive rocket technology.
+FMEA was first applied by the US Military Service in the 1940s, then by the space industry to prepare for the Apollo Moon Mission in the 1960s with the objective of avoiding issues on small sample sizes of very expensive rocket technology.
 During the late 1970s the Ford Motor Company began applying FMEA with excellent results which then became the norm for the automotive industry.
-Since then it has become an Industry Standard approach across Electronics in general and is a key delivery item for many Blue Chip Customers.
+Since then it has become an industry-standard approach across electronics in general and is a key delivery item for many blue-chip customers.

 How are FMEAs conducted?

-FMEAs are typically conducted by small team of people, ideally each who has a slightly different view of the product or process under investigation.
+FMEAs are typically conducted by a small team of people, ideally each of whom has a slightly different view of the product or process under investigation.
 The variety of perspectives that a team can bring to an FMEA is what makes them so powerful.
-Any one person will not be able to develop as comprehensive and valuable am FMEA as a team of people can generate.
-FMEAs are a means to achieving better quality product and that’s why they are now required by OEM’s and industry standards in diverse industries such as automotive, medical device manufacturing, aerospace and chemical processing.
-Team interaction is very important and organisations often use external suppliers/ consultants to achieve this with 5 to 7 members in the team to bring a wide range of ideas/ views to the FMEA.
+Any person will not be able to develop as comprehensive and valuable an FMEA as a team of people can generate.
+FMEAs are a means to achieving better-quality product and that’s why they are now required by OEM’s and industry standards in diverse industries such as automotive, medical device manufacturing, aerospace and chemical processing.
+Team interaction is very important and organisations often use external suppliers/consultants to achieve this with 5 to 7 members in the team to bring a wide range of ideas/views to the FMEA.

-Also past design Robustness Analysis should be included in the knowledge base.
-This may mean studying key parameter specs and tolerance levels, overlap of tolerances between different circuit designs, environment operation capability, etc. Too many defects are due to overlap of key design tolerances and where parts interface with other parts in same system, which is often disregarded by engineers who tend to focus on what can be controlled directly.
+Also past design robustness analysis should be included in the knowledge base.
+This may mean studying key parameter specifications and tolerance levels, overlap of tolerances between different circuit designs, environmental operating capability, etc. Too many defects are due to overlap of key design tolerances and where parts interface with other parts in the same system, which is often disregarded by engineers who tend to focus on what can be controlled directly.

 Plan-Do-Check-Act approach

-The FMEA process is following the general PDCA cycle (Plan-Do-Check-Act) illustrated and described below:
+The FMEA process follows the general PDCA cycle (Plan-Do-Check-Act) illustrated and described below:

 DO – Develop the FMEAs from top to bottom by defining the Failure Modes, Failure Effects and Failure Cause including specific evaluation ratings

-CHECK – Summarize and review the ratings by RPN Pareto and Critically matrix
+CHECK – Summarize and review the ratings by RPN Pareto and Criticality matrix

-ACT – Define actions out of the RPN and Critically matrix review.
-After implementing the actions the FMEA needs to be updated and seen as a living document
+ACT – Define actions out of the RPN Pareto and Criticality matrix review.
+After implementing the actions the FMEA needs to be updated and treated as a living document

 How Can Reliability Solutions help you develop effective FMEAs?